 Major Fields of Study

 Upon consultation with their academic advisors, students are expected to identify a major by the end of the first year and to complete a Declaration of Major form for recording in the Registrar’s office.
 A major consists of the number of course credit hours determined by the program.
 No grade below “C” is allowed in any course in the major.

 Students who have demonstrated the ability and commitment to study in two disciplines may petition, through their academic advisors in each major, for permission to double major.
 The petition must be approved by the deans for each department and by the Office of the Vice President for Academic Affairs.
 The double major calls for completion of requirements, cognate and major, in each discipline.
 Students who complete the second major within the same degree program (Bachelor of Arts, Bachelor of Science, Bachelor of Science in Nursing) will have both majors recorded on the transcript; however, only one diploma will be issued.

 Students who enter as conditionally admitted and those who are on reduced load may not declare a major until all non-graduation credit courses such as ENG 110 and MAT 109 , if required, are completed.

 Listed below by colleges are the majors offered by the university.
 Prescribed curricula are described in program sections.

 College of Arts and Sciences

 School of Science, Technology, Engineering and Math (STEM): Biology, Chemistry, Computer Science, Physics, and Mathematics and Actuarial Science

 School of Nursing: Nursing

-School of Public Health: Public Health
+School of Health and Wellness: Public Health